Jerlech/Discord-bot-embed-code/README.md

 # Discord-bot-embed-code
-A simple code that will send an embed
+A simple code that will send an embed.